-If treatment is necessary, the parent is informed in writing and, if possible, is called in for interview.
-In the metropolitan, Newcastle and Wollongong areas, school nurses follow up these cases with the object of persuading parents to seek medical advice for the children.
+If treatment is necessary, the parent is informed and, if possible, is called in for interview.
+In the metropolitan, Newcastle, Wollongong, Lismore and Grafton areas, school nurses follow up these cases with the object of persuading parents to seek medical advice for the children.